Relearning the Lessons. John Terraine’s 1984 WFA Address

 There are several sad examples to demonstrate this; I will only mention one.

-Many of you, I'm sure, will have some acquaintance with the 50th (Northumbrian) Division of World War I. Its baptism of fire was the Second Battle of Ypres, into which it was flung only four days after crossing the Channel.
+I'm sure many of you will have some acquaintance with the 50th (Northumbrian) Division of World War I. Its baptism of fire was the Second Battle of Ypres, into which it was flung only four days after crossing the Channel.
 What an initiation!
-When it came out of that battle, it had lost 5,204 officers and men.
-And that was just a beginning.
+When it emerged from that battle, it had lost 5,204 officers and men.
+And that was just the beginning.

-In 1944 the 50th Division, a veteran formation from the Middle East, was designated to land on D-Day: over 1,000 men went absent without leave from their camps in the New Forest, in protest.
+In 1944, the 50th Division, a veteran formation from the Middle East, was designated to land on D-Day.
+In protest, over 1,000 men went absent without leave from their camps in the New Forest.

-In November, just six months later, the division was disbanded having lost 474 officers and 6,156 other ranks - the second highest total in the 21st Army Group.
+In November, just six months later, the division was disbanded, losing 474 officers and 6,156 other ranks - the second-highest total in the 21st Army Group.

-It is obvious that something had gone seriously wrong since 1918, because in that year the 50th Division had about 3,500 casualties in the March fighting, over 4,000 more in April and then the terrible experience of being in effect wiped out in May, when its losses were 7,592.
-Yet in September it was back in the front line, and had over 4,000 more casualties by the time of the Armistic.
+It is evident that something had gone seriously wrong since 1918 because in that year, the 50th Division had about 3,500 casualties in the March fighting, over 4,000 more in April and then the terrible experience of being wiped out in May, when its losses were 7,592.
+Yet in September, it was back in the front line and had over 4,000 more casualties by the time of the Armistice.
 Its total for that year alone - 1918 -was 19,475.
-But then - nobody had been telling that generation foolish and demoralizing things like "Never Again"!
+But then - nobody had been telling that generation foolish and demoralising things like "Never Again"!
 And nobody kept taking away its best men for "private armies".
-I find it a sad story - one that may have a lesson for us.
+I find it a sad story that may have a lesson for us.

-I could go on for as long again on that subject, but don't worry 1 am aware of the passing of time and I've no intention of trying to boil down 687 pages of text this afternoon.
-As I said, the book is due out on March 18, and those of you who want to follow up the subject will then be able to do so.
+I could go on for as long again on that subject but don't worry 1 am aware of the passing of time, and I've no intention of trying to boil down 687 pages of text this afternoon.
+As I said, the book is due out on March 18, and those of you who want to follow up on the subject will then be able to do so.

 "Between 1918 and 1939 the RAF forgot how to support the Army".7

-It did indeed, and the Army became very acutely aware of the fact in France in 1940.
+It did indeed, and the Army became acutely aware of the fact in France in 1940.

-But in Africa - Egypt, Libya and East Africa - it very quickly became clear that supporting the Army was the most important thing it had to do, and stage by stage in the Desert campaigns, in Tunisia, in Sicily, in Italy, the RAF and Army together fashioned one of the most effective instruments of war that we have ever possessed - the Tactical Air Forces.
+But in Africa—Egypt, Libya, and East Africa—it very quickly became clear that supporting the Army was the most important thing it had to do, and stage by stage in the Desert campaigns, in Tunisia, in Sicily, and in Italy, the RAF and Army together fashioned one of the most effective instruments of war that we have ever possessed—the Tactical Air Forces.

-If you can imagine subtracting these from the Battle of Normandy, I think you will find that you are imagining dire defeat instead of signal victory.
+If you can imagine subtracting these from the Battle of Normandy, you will likely imagine dire defeat instead of signal victory.

 How easy to sum up four years of endeavour in those few words!

-But what they amount to is that, after a good deal of running around after false gods, the RAF picked up again where it had left off, and where the Royal Flying Corps had left off, and with equipment that would have amazed their fathers, the Tactical Air Forces became a major element in the victory of the Western Allies in 1945.
+But what they amount to is that, after a good deal of running around after false gods, the RAF picked up again where it had left off and where the Royal Flying Corps had left off.
+With equipment that would have amazed their fathers, the Tactical Air Forces became a major element in the victory of the Western Allies in 1945.

-It was frequently a matter of doing it the hard way - but I concluded that that, after all, is what "Per Ardua" means.
+It was frequently a matter of doing it the hard way - but I concluded that that is what "Per Ardua" means.

-But I'm afraid there is no doubt that forgetting or ignoring the lessons of 1914- 18 - the lessons, cheifly, of the Western Front - did make things a lot harder."
+But I'm afraid there is no doubt that forgetting or ignoring the lessons of 1914- 18—the lessons, chiefly, of the Western Front—did make things a lot harder.

 NOTES